 One of the reasons I love working with WordPress sites is that they have that Yoast plug-in.
 In the Yoast plug-in, you will see a ‘reading score.’
 This score reflects how easy it is for your page to be read by individuals with different levels of education.
 This is helpful to take note of when writing content for your pages, but focus on simplifying your wording.
 Even well-educated professionals who may be looking at your website don’t need to struggle to understand what you are trying to say.

 Are you ready to optimize your website for SEO purposes so you will rank higher on Google?
 Learn more about how to begin by following these easy steps:

 - Speak to one of our SEO specialists to find what service is the best fit for your private practice,

 - Start ranking better on Google and get more clients!

 Other Services offered by Simplified SEO Consulting

 Simplified SEO Consulting is proud to offer you a variety of SEO services designed to meet your needs.
 We offer the popular done for you SEO services where our team of SEO specialists will optimize your page for you.
-We are also offer SEO training packages, and opportunity for you to learn SEO in a weekend at one of our intensive training sessions for private practice owners who want to learn SEO themselves.
-Additionally we also offer Simplified SEO alumni packages and maintenance packages to keep you ranking well, and à la carte SEO services for those of you who just need a little guidance.
+We also offer SEO training packages, and an opportunity for you to learn SEO in a weekend at one of our intensive training sessions for private practice owners who want to learn SEO themselves.
+Additionally, we also offer Simplified SEO alumni packages and maintenance packages to keep you ranking well, and à la carte SEO services for those of you who just need a little guidance.
 Contact us with specific questions or book a free SEO Consultation to figure out which service is best for your business!